 - 1. Articulates an evolving and well-developed teaching philosophy that demonstrates significant development for continued contributions to the classroom. - 2.
-Achieves continuing "Satisfactory" rating on peer reviews of teaching. - 3.
-Meets the CHHS expectations for student evaluations on the four core items (see above); it is expected that average student ratings are aligned with the teaching means of the Unit and are > 3.0 during the period since last review period. - 4.
-"Overall, I learned a lot in this course" - 5.
-"Overall, this instructor was effective" - 6.
-"I am free to express and explain my own views in class" and - 7.
-"The course increased my knowledge of the subject matter." - 8.
-Course syllabi demonstrate evidence of: (1) Cultural awareness/diversity; (2) Current content; (3) Evaluation and grading of student performance; and (4) Appropriate instructional technology in classroom teaching. - 9.
-Demonstrates availability and accuracy in advisement. - 10.
-Demonstrates strengthened and well-developed expertise in content and technical skills required to support undergraduate and graduate student-directed scholarship (e.g., capstone projects, scholarly projects, theses, dissertations). - 11.
+Demonstrated responsiveness to peer reviews of teaching. - 3.
+Meets the CHHS expectations for student evaluations on the four core items (see below); it is expected that average student ratings are aligned with the teaching means of the Unit and are > 3.0 during the period since last review period. - (a) "Overall, I learned a lot in this course" - (b) "Overall, this instructor was effective" - (c) "I am free to express and explain my own views in class" and - (d) "The course increased my knowledge of the subject matter." - 4.
+Course syllabi demonstrate evidence of: (1) Cultural awareness/diversity; (2) Current content; (3) Evaluation and grading of student performance; and (4) Appropriate instructional technology in classroom teaching. - 5.
+Demonstrates availability and accuracy in advisement. - 6.
+Demonstrates strengthened and well-developed expertise in content and technical skills required to support undergraduate and graduate student-directed scholarship (e.g., capstone projects, scholarly projects, theses, dissertations). - 7.
 If applicable, demonstrates satisfactory training and supervision of graduate teaching assistants.

-12. Demonstrates increasing commitment to further development of teaching effectiveness and increasingly involved and responsible for improvements in curriculum.
+8. Demonstrates increasing commitment to further development of teaching effectiveness and increasingly involved and responsible for improvements in curriculum.